moomerman/odin-sokol-hot-reload-template/README.md

 Run `build.py -update-sokol`.
 It will download the Sokol bindings and try to build the Sokol C libraries.
 It also downloads the Sokol Shader compiler.

 The above may fail if no C compiler is available.
 For example, on Windows you may need to use the `x64 Native Tools Command Prompt for VS20XX`.
 You can re-run the compilation using `build.py -compile-sokol`.
-This will avoid re-downloading Sokol as `-update-sokol` does.
+This will avoid re-downloading Sokol, which `-update-sokol` does.

 > [!NOTE]
 > `-update-sokol` always does `-compile-sokol` automatically.